 Hi friends!
 I am so excited to publish this Dulce de Leche Cake Recipe post because I am featuring a guest blogger for the very first time!
-This time, I am welcoming Blair from Baked By Blair who will be sharing an amazing recipe on a vanilla cake with a dulce de leche filling and candied pecans!
+This time, I am welcoming Blair from Baked By Blair, who will be sharing an amazing original recipe on a vanilla cake with a dulce de leche filling and candied pecans.
+I could eat this entire cake!

 Hello, Find Your Cake Inspiration community!
 I’m so excited to be guest posting for Diana today.
 I hope you enjoy this easy fall cake recipe!